ebryerwork/icds_docs/docs/software/loading-packages/python.md

 ## Python

 Python is a widely-used programming language, preloaded on Collab, which is greatly extensible in its capabilities by loading additional packages.

 To load Python packages, use pip:

+### Installing packages using pip

 ```
 pip install --user <package>
 ```

+### Installing packages using conda

 Python packages are loaded by default into `$HOME/.local`.
 If you load a large number of big Python packages, you may exceed the limited storage space in your home directory.